-Obtaining net negative CO2 emissions requires massive deployment of carbon dioxide removal (CDR) in the second half of the century, on the order of 220 (160-370) GtCO2 for each 0.1°C degree of cooling (based on the assessment of the likely range of the transient response to cumulative CO2 emissions in WGI Chap.
-5.5, not taking into account potential asymmetries in the temperature response to CO2 emissions and removals).
-CDR is assessed in detail in Chapter 12.3 of this report (see also Cross-Chapter Box 8 in Chapter 12).
-Here we only point to the finding that CDR ramp-up rates and absolute deployment levels are tightly limited by techno-economic, social, political, institutional and sustainability constraints (Smith et al. 2016; Boysen et al. 2017; Nemet et al. 2018; Fuss et al. 2018, 2020; Hilaire et al. 2019; Jia et al. 2019) (Chapter 12.3).
+Obtaining net negative CO_2 emissions requires massive deployment of carbon dioxide removal (CDR) in the second half of the century, on the order of 220 (160-370) GtCO2 for each 0.1°C degree of cooling (based on the assessment of the likely range of the transient response to cumulative CO_2 emissions in AR6 WGI Section 5.5 in Chapter 5, not taking into account potential asymmetries in the temperature response to CO_2 emissions and removals).
+CDR is assessed in detail in Section 12.3 of this report (see also Cross-Chapter Box 8 in Chapter 12).
+Here we only point to the finding that CDR ramp-up rates and absolute deployment levels are tightly limited by technoeconomic, social, political, institutional and sustainability constraints (Smith et al. 2016; Boysen et al. 2017; Fuss et al. 2018, 2020; Nemet et al. 2018; Hilaire et al. 2019; Jia et al. 2019) (Section 12.3).
 CDR therefore cannot be deployed arbitrarily to compensate any degree of overshoot.
 A fraction of models was not able to compute pathways that would follow the mitigation ambition in unconditional and conditional NDCs until 2030 and return warming to below 1.5°C by 2100 (Luderer et al. 2018; Roelfsema et al. 2020; Riahi et al. 2021).
-There exists a three-way trade-off between near-term emissions developments until 2030, transitional challenges during 2030-50, and long-term CDR deployment post 2050 (Sanderson et al. 2016; Holz et al. 2018; Strefler et al. 2018).
-For example, Strefler et al. (2018) find that if CO2 emission levels stay around 40 GtCO2 until 2030, within the range of what is projected for current unconditional and conditional NDCs, rather than being halved to 20 GtCO2 until 2030, CDR deployment in the second half of the century would have to increase by 50%-100%, depending on whether the 2030-2050 CO2 emissions reduction rate is doubled from 6% to 12% or kept at 6% per year.
+There exists a three-way trade-off between near-term emissions developments until 2030, transitional challenges during 2030-50, and long-term CDR deployment post-2050 (Sanderson et al. 2016; Holz et al. 2018; Strefler et al. 2018).
+For example, Strefler et al. (2018) find that if CO2 emission levels stay at around 40 GtCO2 until 2030, within the range of what is projected for NDCs announced prior to COP26, rather than being halved to 20 GtCO2 until 2030, CDR deployment in the second half of the century would have to increase by 50-100%, depending on whether the 2030-2050 CO2 emissions reduction rate is doubled from 6% to 12% or kept at 6% yr-1.
 This three-way trade-off has also been identified at the national level (Pan et al. 2020).

 In addition to enabling a temporary budget overshoot by net negative CO2 emissions in the second half of the century, CDR can also be used to compensate - on an annual basis - residual CO2 emissions from sources that are difficult to eliminate and to reach net zero CO2 emissions more rapidly if deployed before this point (Kriegler et al. 2013b; Rogelj et al. 2018a).
 This explains its continued deployment in pathways that exclude overshoot and net negative CO2 emissions (Riahi et al. 2021).
-However, given the timescales that would likely be needed to ramp-up CDR to Gigaton scale (Nemet et al. 2018), it can be expected to only make a limited contribution to reaching net zero CO2 as fast as possible.
-In the vast majority (95%) of 1.5-2°C mitigation pathways assessed in this report, cumulative CDR deployment did not exceed 100 GtCO2 until mid-century.
+However, given the time scales that would likely be needed to ramp-up CDR to gigatonne scale (Nemet et al. 2018), it can be expected to only make a limited contribution to reaching net zero CO2 as fast as possible.
+In the vast majority (95%) of 1.5°C-2°C mitigation pathways assessed in this report, cumulative CDR deployment did not exceed 100 GtCO2 until mid-century.
 This adds to the risk of excessively relying on CDR to compensate for weak mitigation action until 2030 by either facilitating massive net CO2 emissions reduction rates during 2030-2050 or allowing a high temporary overshoot of 1.5°C until the end of the century.
-If international burden sharing considerations are taken into account, the CDR penalty for weak action could increase further, in particular for developed countries (Fyson et al. 2020).
-Further assessment of CDR deployment in 1.5-2°C mitigation pathways is found in Section 3.4.7.
+If international burden-sharing considerations are taken into account, the CDR penalty for weak action could increase further, in particular for developed countries (Fyson et al. 2020).
+Further assessment of CDR deployment in 1.5°C-2°C mitigation pathways is found in Section 3.4.7.

-3.5.2.2 Carbon lock-in and stranded assets
+3.5.2.2 Carbon Lock-in and Stranded Assets